BioJulia/PopGen.jl/docs/vcf.md

 This means you will need to add that information separately afterwards.
-Location data (which is optional!) can be added to the `PopObj` directly with `.samples.latitude` or `.samples.longitude` or with the `locations!` command.
+Location data (which is optional!) can be added to the `PopObj` directly to `.samples.latitude` or `.samples.longitude` or with the `locations!` command.
 Population names (mandatory!) can be added using `populations!()`

 ## Format